geodask/svelte-reactive-table/sites/docs/src/routes/docs/installation/+page.md

 That's it - you're ready to build reactive tables!
 The installation gives you access to:

 - Core table functionality
-- All available plugins (pagination, sorting, column visibility)
+- All available plugins (filtering, pagination, sorting, column visibility)
 - Full TypeScript support
 - Comprehensive API for customization